Cleft Lip and Palate

 • articulation errors that may be characterized as obligatory errors (due to structural differences) or as compensatory (learned) errors; and

-• articulation errors that may be characterized as developmental in nature (i.e., traditional articulation and phonology disorders).
+• articulation errors that may be characterized as developmental or phonologic in nature.

-The screening protocol may also include a hearing screening and screening of expressive and receptive language skills.
-Screening may result in recommendations for additional assessments/examinations by the team and/or a comprehensive speech and language assessment.
+The screening protocol includes a hearing screening and screening of expressive and receptive language skills.
+Screening may result in recommendations for additional assessments by the team, such as a comprehensive, audiologic, more in-depth speech and language assessment or instrumental assessment.

 Comprehensive Assessment

-Some infants and toddlers with clefts may be evaluated by an SLP in early intervention to identify language delays, even before they are seen by a team.
+Infants and toddlers: Some infants and toddlers with clefts may be evaluated by an SLP in an early intervention program to identify language delays, articulatory errors, and voice and swallowing disorders even before they are seen by a team.
 An understanding of the speech and language characteristics of these children is essential for accurate assessment.
 For children who are not yet talking, the assessment includes measures of vocalization diversity and complexity, vocalization rate, and use of communicative gestures (Scherer, 2017).
-(For more information, see the Early Speech and Language Characteristics section of this Portal page, ASHA's Practice Portal pages Late Language Emergence and Early Intervention.)
+For more information, see the Early Speech and Language Characteristics section of this Practice Portal page as well as ASHA’s Practice Portal pages on Late Language Emergence and Early Intervention.

-Due to the likelihood of transient or permanent hearing loss in this population, the comprehensive assessment typically includes an audiologic assessment by an audiologist.
+Due to the likelihood of transient or permanent hearing loss in this population, the comprehensive assessment typically includes an audiologic assessment by an audiologist and otologic examination by an otolaryngologist.
+The audiologist monitors middle ear function and hearing sensitivity, and the otolaryngologist assesses and manages otologic concerns.
+Based on the findings, recommendations to enhance hearing are made, which may include listening devices and/or medical/surgical intervention.

-The assessment is conducted in the language(s) used by the child and their family, with the use of interpretation services as necessary (see ASHA's Portal Page, Collaborating With Interpreters).
-Assessment takes into account speech and language characteristics unique to the linguistic background of the individual and the cultural variables that affect communication.
+The assessment is conducted in the language(s) used by the child and their family, with the use of interpretation services as necessary (see ASHA’s Practice Portal page on Collaborating With Interpreters, Transliterators, and Translators).
+Assessment considers speech and language characteristics unique to the linguistic background of the individual and the cultural variables that affect communication (see ASHA’s Practice Portal page on Multilingual Service Delivery in Audiology and Speech-Language Pathology).

-Consistent with the World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2023; WHO, 2001), comprehensive assessment is conducted to identify and describe
+Consistent with the WHO’s ICF framework (WHO, 2001), comprehensive assessment is conducted to identify and describe

-• impairments in body structure and function, including underlying strengths and weaknesses in speech sound production and verbal/nonverbal communication;
+• impairments in body structure and function, including underlying strengths and weaknesses in speech sound production and oral/non-oral communication;

 • limitations in activity and participation, including functional communication, interpersonal interactions with family and peers, and learning;